 I didn’t learn healthy coping strategies.
 I didn’t have healthy relationships — or healthy communication — modeled to me.
 When I tried to ask for something or tell a story, I was usually put to bed, dismissed, or scolded for doing something wrong.

 As I struggled, I was soon a “problem child” who made my family’s life difficult.
 They never saw me as a child who desperately needed support and guidance.
 As a result, my childhood, teens, and twenties were punctuated with depression, anxiety, and suicidality.

 I began drinking around 12 years old and developed an acute substance use disorder by my 20s.
 I often found myself in abusive relationships and dangerous situations.
 I know I’m fortunate to be alive.

 Fortunately for me, I found recovery in my late 20s.
 Without the substances, I was able to focus on my mental health disorders.
 Caused by genetics and my childhood environment, my diagnoses included major depressive disorder, generalized anxiety disorder, panic disorder, and ADHD.

 Ten years later — after a lot of therapy, medication, and mental health expertise — I have been able to heal and manage my mental health.

 In the past, very little attention was given to the mental health of children and teens.
 Simple adages — such as “They’ll grow out of it” or “It’s just a phase” — often replaced evidence-based assessments and treatment.

 I’m grateful for the opportunity we have now to promote mental health awareness.
 And I intend to make the most of my opportunity to spread awareness.

 If you or someone you love is experiencing a substance use disorder or struggling with their mental health, help is available.
-Call (800) 662-HELP (4357) today to speak with a treatment specialist.
+Call 800-926-9037 (Who Answers?) today to speak with a treatment specialist.